-- Watch the northern lights.
+- See the northern lights.
 You can check them out on your own, or opt for a guided excursion or overnight experience.
 Recommend tours: Arctic Circle Day & Overnight Adventures, Aurora Pointe, Multi-Day Winter Northern Lights Tour, Northern Lights & Chena Hot Springs, Borealis Basecamp clear-roofed igloos & Aurora Ice Fishing.

 - Visit the Arctic Circle.
-Fly up with Warbelow’s Air Ventures and you may see northern lights here too.
+Fly up with Warbelow’s Air Ventures and you may see northern lights here, too.

 - Learn about the north.
 Fairbanks has great museums for chilly November days.

 - Walk with reindeer.
 At Running Reindeer Ranch, you can take reindeer for a walk and pose for photos.

 - Go snowmachining.
 Ride with Rod’s Alaskan Guide Service and Alaska Wilderness Guide.

 - Try ice fishing.
 Angle for trout, pike, or grayling with Rod’s Alaskan Guide Service from inside a heated structure.